 To understand local needs and priorities, the Shire of Broome commissioned an independent review.
-In May 2022, 1,056 community members completed a MARKYT® Community Scorecard.
-Community safety was the top priority, followed by access to housing, marine facilities, and youth services and facilities.
+In 2024, 1,190 community members completed a MARKYT® Community Scorecard.
+Community safety was the top priority, followed by marine facilities, youth services, health and community services, and lighting of streets and public places.